-If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order for your care to continue to be covered or you must have your inpatient care at the outof-network hospital authorized by the plan and your cost is the cost
+If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order for your care to continue to be covered or you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost sharing you would pay at a network hospital.

+\$120 copay for world-wide emergency services, up to a \$50,000 annual benefit limit.

+request to Bright Health.
+For more information on how to submit a reimbursement request, please see Chapter 7.

+Health and wellness education programs

+\$0 copay

-Services that are covered for you What you must pay when you get these services Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished in-network. sharing you would pay at a network hospital.
-You are covered for emergency care world-wide.
-If you have an emergency outside of the U.S. and its territories, you will be responsible to pay for the services upfront.
-You must submit a reimbursement request to Bright Health.
-For more information on how to submit a reimbursement request, please see Chapter 7. \$90 copay for world-wide emergency services, up to a \$50,000 annual benefit limit.
-Health and wellness education programs \$0 copay Includes membership for The Silver&Fit® Exercise and Healthy Aging Program through network fitness centers.
-You have access to one of the following: Prior authorization may be required.
-A fitness center membership: You can go to a participating Silver&Fit fitness club or exercise center near you that takes part in the program, or A Home Fitness program: You can choose from several home fitness kits if you cannot get to a fitness center or want to work out at home.
+Includes membership for The Silver&Fit® Exercise and Healthy Aging Program through network fitness centers.
+You have access to one of the following:

+- A fitness center membership: You can go to a participating Silver&Fit fitness club or exercise center near you that takes part in the program, or - A Home Fitness program: You can choose from several home fitness kits if you cannot get to a fitness center or want to work out at home.
 You can get up to two kits each benefit year.

 You can also access low-impact Silver&Fit classes (where available) focusing on improving and increasing muscular strength and endurance, mobility, flexibility, range of motion, balance, agility and coordination; Healthy Aging classes (online or DVD); a quarterly newsletter; and web tools.

 The Silver&Fit program is provided by American Specialty Health Fitness, Inc., a subsidiary of American Specialty Health Incorporated (ASH).
 Silver&Fit is a federally registered trademark of ASH.

+Hearing services

+Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.

+Additional routine hearing exams

-Hearing services \$0 copay for each Medicare- covered service.
+\$0 copay

-Services that are covered for you What you must pay when you get these services Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
-Additional routine hearing exams Limited to 1 visit(s) every year \$0 copay Fitting-evaluation(s) for hearing aids Limited to 1 visit(s) every year \$0 copay Hearing aids \$0 copay Up to a \$750 allowance for both ears combined every year toward the purchase of hearing aids when prescribed by your physician or audiologist.
-Hearing aid means an electronic device worn on the person for the purpose of amplifying sound.
-Prior Authorization may be required.
-HIV screening For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.
+Services that are covered for you What you must pay when you get these services Limited to 1 visit(s) every year Fitting-evaluation(s) for hearing aids Limited to 1 visit(s) every year \$0 copay HIV screening For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.
 Prior authorization may be required.
-Home health agency care \$0 copay for each Medicare- Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
-You must be homebound, which means leaving home is a major effort. covered service.
+Home health agency care Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
+You must be homebound, which means leaving home is a major effort.
+Covered services include, but are not limited to: \$0 copay for each Medicare-covered service.
 Prior Authorization is required.
-Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy

-- Medical and social services - Medical equipment and supplies
+Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies